azatkariuly/azatkariuly.github.io/README.md

 - Support for a wide gamut of HTML elements
 - Syntax highlighting, courtesy Pygments (the Python-based code snippet highlighter)

-## Installation

-You can choose one of the following methods to install Not Pure Poole:

-- Directly specify the `not-pure-poole` gem.

-    1. Add `gem 'not-pure-poole'` into your `Gemfile`.
-    2. Add the below lines into your `_config.yml`.

-        ```yml
-        plugins:
-          - not-pure-poole
-        ```

-- If your site is hosted on GitHub Pages, you can use [`jekyll-remote-theme`](https://github.com/benbalter/jekyll-remote-theme) to import the master branch of Not Pure Poole.

-    1. Add `gem 'jekyll-remote-theme'` into your `Gemfile`.
-    2. Add the below lines into your `_config.yml`.

-        ```yml
-        plugins:
-          - jekyll-remote-theme

-        remote_theme: vszhub/not-pure-poole
-        ```

 ## Usage

 You can read this [example post](https://vszhub.github.io/not-pure-poole/2020/09/29/welcome-to-not-pure-poole/) to see the rendering result in this theme, and put the [source](_posts/2020-09-29-welcome-to-not-pure-poole.md) aside to learn some basic usages.